wkumari/draft-wkumari-opsawg-sdi/README.md

    Over" situation.

-   Even when using a secure bootstrapping mechanism, security conscious operators may wish to bootstrapping devices with a minimal / less sensitive config, and then replace this with a more complete one after install.
+   Even when using a secure bootstrapping mechanism, security conscious operators may wish to bootstrap devices with a minimal or less sensitive config, and then replace this with a more complete one after install.